When time stood still

 Tempus Fugit

 A decade later, I was a PhD student studying cryptography.
-Although the tiny tools I built in my youth may have lost their relevance, I was obliged to continue thinking about exploits involving pseudo-randomness.
+Although the tiny tools I built in my youth are now obsolete, I was obliged to continue thinking about exploits involving pseudo-randomness.
 For example:

 Ben Lynn blynn@cs.stanford.edu 💡